noob77777/os-one/README.md

 2. VMWare Player 15
 3. Qemu

-Works with legacy BIOS settings and PS2 keyboards on real systems.
+Works with legacy BIOS settings and PS2 keyboards on real systems. <br />
+Network card driver may not work.

 ### To build from source <br />
 1. make setup_build (first build only)